RayHightower/RayHightower.com/_posts/2016-09-12-the-business-of-parallelism.markdown

 The [Business of Software Conference](http://businessofsoftware.org) is a gathering for people who run software companies.
 This year marks the tenth year for the conference.

-Thank you BoS organizers for inviting me to present.
+Thank you BoS organizers for inviting me to present _The Business of Parallelism_.

 Slides appear below.
 Video will be posted when it becomes available.